peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Bonus

 Play around with a live [Galvanize Bookshelf](https://ryansobol-galvanize-bookshelf.herokuapp.com) application.
-By the end of this series of assignments, you'll build the backend application that'll support the frontend application.
+By the end of this series of assignments, you have a server application built to support this client application.

-Check out the frontend application in the `public` directory.
+Check out the client application in the `public` directory.
+Look at the HTML, CSS, and JavaScript.

 ## Bonus